electricbookworks/ebw-training/making-ebooks/1-html.md

 layout: chapter
 ---

-# HTML, or 'How to Talk Machine Language'
+# HTML, or 'How to Talk a&nbsp;Machine's Language'

 HTML actually stands for 'hypertext markup language', and you'll understand why soon.
 When you make an ebook you are talking to a machine.
 That is, you're making a document that a computer will understand.

 Look at this:

-> Hello World!
+> Hello, World!

 What do we humans call this?
-Words, a sentence, exclamation, line, phrase, paragraph, letters, sign, greeting – and that's just if we're speaking English.
+Words, a sentence, exclamation, line, phrase, paragraph, letters, sign, greeting – we have dozens of names for it, and that's just if we're speaking English.
 To agree on what it is, we need:

 *   a language (English)
 *   common terms (like the ones I listed above)

-When we tell a computer what Hello World! is, we also need a language and a common term.
+When we tell a computer what Hello, World! is, we also need a language and common terms.
 In the ebook world:

 *   the language is HTML
-*   common terms would be 'paragraph', 'string', 'span'.
+*   common terms include 'paragraph', 'string', and 'span'.

-To indicate that to a computer, we surround our phrase with special HTML tags.
+To indicate that common term to a computer, we surround our phrase with special HTML tags.
 Tags always appear in elbow brackets, like this:

 `<p>Hello World!</p>`